Six copy-paste configurations — Benchmark / Voice / Batch / Cost / Enterprise / Quickstart — for the most common CortexDB deployment shapes.

 └─ No → What dominates your workload?

-Most production deployments end up as Profile 5 (Enterprise) + selective tuning from Profile 2 (Voice/Realtime) on the recall hot path.
+Most production deployments end up as Profile 6 (Enterprise) + selective tuning from Profile 3 (Voice/Realtime) on the recall hot path.
 That's the configuration we recommend for production agents serving real users.
+Profile 2 (Max-Recall) is for the rare deployment where accuracy genuinely outweighs cost and latency — leaderboard runs, expert-assistance workloads, internal eval ceilings.

 Next steps